tonyandrewmeyer/misc/charm_versions.md

 for `LIBAPI` (the API version) and `LIBPATCH` (the patch version) within the source`.

-It is not possible to see which version of a lib was used in a deployed charm, other than by using the `charm-version` to examine the source tree from which the charm was built.
+It is not possible to see which version of a lib was used in a deployed charm, other than by using the `charm-version` to examine the source tree from which the charm was built or retrieving the deployed charm source from a unit.
 In general, the lib version is a charm author concern, rather than one of an admin.

 Authors publish new versions of charm libraries using the [charmcraft publish-lib command](https://juju.is/docs/sdk/create-and-publish-a-charm-library#heading--update-a-charm-library),